 On this page

-A number of drivers of alcohol-related crime identified include price, the density and types of premises, and extended drinking hours.
-Policies aiming to address these drivers exist at both a national and local level in the UK.
-These range from licensing regulations to tough penalties for criminal behaviour linked to alcohol.
+A number of drivers of alcohol-related crime identified include price, the density and types of premises selling alcohol (also referred to as its physical availability), and extended drinking hours (also referred to as its temporal availability).
+Policies aiming to address these drivers exist at both a national and local level in the UK – for example, licensing regulation placing controls on where, when, and how alcohol can be sold.
 Research suggests Minimum Unit Pricing also presents an effective policy option.

 Facts and stats